mmistakes/jekyll-theme-hpstr/_posts/2015-07-28-Heroku_setups.markdown

 By the way; if anyone knows how to set the wsgi module in the configuration file, please leave a comment.

 {% highlight bash %}
-# Heroku with nginx, pgbouncer, gunicorn and django-q
+# Procfile with nginx, pgbouncer, gunicorn and django-q
 web: bin/start-nginx bin/start-pgbouncer-stunnel gunicorn -c gunicorn.conf MyProject.wsgi:application
 worker: bin/start-pgbouncer-stunnel python manage.py qcluster
 {% endhighlight %}